tombetthauser/watercolor-basics/README.md

 <!-- If you get a good feeling from it for any reason and it's cheap, go for it.
 Like you're picking out a magic wand (for harry potter nerds) or a lightsaber (for star wars nerds even though that doesn't make sense).
 I researched and experimented with a lot of different brush purchasing and maintenance systems and ended up coming back to this much simpler way of doing things over and over again.  -->

 * brushes are all doomed
-* buy them on sale, follow your gut, no rules
+* buy them on sale / follow your gut / no rules
 * like magic wands / lightsabers maybe
 * natural vs. synthetic hair doesn't matter
 * keep plastic tubes if brushes have them
-* rinse, wring out and re-shape often
+* rinse / wring out / re-shape by hand often
 * reshape gently when cleaed out and moist
 * aim for original shape of brush
 * a medium round (the pointy but wide-ish one) is all you need